CS341W-Admin/traffic/README.md

 # 🚦 Traffic Light Fun
 ## Exercise Overview
 The City of Santa Clarita hired a developer to program its traffic lights.
-Unfortunately, this developer wrote horrible code and then left to work for a startup.
+Unfortunately, this developer wrote terrible code and then left to work for a startup.
 You have been brought in as a consultant to fix the faulty program.

+### Open Book / Open AI
+CoPilot for VSCode is permitted, as is consulting ChatGPT, Gemini, and other AI tools.
+You may also consult official documentation (e.g., MDN Web Docs), Stack Overflow, and other internet sources.
+However, you __may not get outside human assistance__, which includes consulting other people during the exam or using the solution code provided by others who have completed this exercise before.

 ### Exercise Scoring
-This exercise is worth 75 points, weighted as follows:
+This exercise is worth 150 points, weighted as follows:
 - __15% — Adherence to Git/GitHub procedures__, including dev branching and pull request submission
 - __15% — Setup of HTML page__, including proper boilerplate elements and linking of stylesheet and main JS file
 - __40% — JavaScript code__, including proper use of ES6 modules, event handling, async code, object handling, and scope management